 Great Otway National Park, Southern Victoria

-Along the Great Ocean Road are the Otways, considered to be the home of some of Australia’s most beautiful rainforest scenery.
-Head to the beach, walk through stretches of national park to see the rainforest and waterfalls or go camping around the lake!
-The Otways are also home to the Great Otway National Park and Otway Forest Park – places that you can go walking with your dog.
-Dogs are also allowed in areas like the Cape Otway Light Station carpark, Johanna Beach camping areas and more.
+Along the Great Ocean Road is where you can find the Otways, considered to be the home of some of Australia’s most beautiful rainforest scenery.
+Head to the beach, walk through stretches of national park to see the rainforest and waterfalls, or go camping around the lake!
+The Otways are also home to the Great Otway National Park and Otway Forest Park, both places that you can go walking with your dog.
+Dogs are also allowed in areas like the Cape Otway Light Station carpark, Johanna Beach camping areas, and more.

 Hepburn Regional Park, Daylesford

-A couple of hours outside of Melbourne, lies the Hepburn Regional Park.
-Located around mineral spring townships and gold mining era relics in bush surroundings, it’s a beautiful park for a picnic or a short camping trip.
-The area features an extinct volcanic crater, blow-holes and much more to see.
-It is also a dog-friendly area where you can go bushwalking.
-It is important to remember to manage waste, carry water and remember to always keep your dog on a leash.
+A couple of hours outside Melbourne, you will find the Hepburn Regional Park.
+Located around mineral spring townships and gold mining era relics in bush surroundings, it’s a beautiful park for a picnic or short camping trip.
+The area features an extinct volcanic crater, blowholes, and much more.
+It’s also a dog-friendly area, where you can go bushwalking so remember to manage any waste, carry water and always keep your dog on a leash.

 The Spit, Gold Coast

-The Spit is a 5 km long sandy isthmus starting from Main Beach and stretching all the way to the seaway where Broadwater meets the Pacific Ocean.
+The Spit is a 5 km long sandy isthmus starting from Main Beach and stretching all the way to the seaway, where Broadwater meets the Pacific Ocean.
 The Spit is a popular location for fishing, swimming, boating, bushwalking and relaxing.
-For dogs, there is a 3–4 km open area where your dog can run and play.
+For dogs, there is a 3–4 km open area where they can run and play.
 Broadwater Beach is dog-friendly and there is a 6 km coastal bushwalk called Federation Walk which is also dog-friendly.

 Amamoor State Forest and Forest Reserve, Sunshine Coast

-If you’re after more of an adventure, about 180 km north of Brisbane is the Amamoor State Forest Reserve where you and your dog can camp at the Amamoor Creek camping area.
-Go on a hiking trail with your dog and explore the lush flora of the rainforest, creeks, waterfalls and waterholes.
+If you’re after more of an adventure, the Amamoor State Forest Reserve is about 180 km north of Brisbane, where you and your dog can camp at the Amamoor Creek camping area.
+Go on a hiking trail with your dog and explore the lush flora of the rainforest, creeks, waterfalls, and waterholes.
 There are four different hikes to choose from.
-Just remember to carry plastic bags to clean up after your dog and always keep a leash on your dog when in the Amamoor Creek camping area.
+Just remember to carry plastic bags to clean up after your dog, and always keep a leash on when in the Amamoor Creek camping area.

-Tip: There are two camping areas in Amamoor State Forest, the Cedar Grove camping area and Amamoor creek camping area.
+Tip: There are two camping areas in Amamoor State Forest, Cedar Grove and Amamoor Creek.
 Dogs are only permitted in the Amamoor Creek camping area.

 Casuarina Beach, Darwin

-Casuarina Beach is the city’s most popular and longest beach stretching about 8 km from one end to the other.
-However, only the first section of the beach from Rapid Creek to Dripstone Cliffs is dog-friendly.
-If your dog loves to meet and play with other dogs, every afternoon the area is filled with playful canines.
-Once you’ve been to the beach, wander up to Dripstone Cliffs to have a picnic dinner while watching the red sun set over Darwin Harbour.
+Casuarina Beach is the city’s longest and most popular beach, stretching about 8 km from one end to the other.
+However, only the first section of the beach, from Rapid Creek to Dripstone Cliffs, is dog-friendly.
+If your dog loves to meet and play with other pups, the area fills with playful canines every afternoon.
+Once you’ve been to the beach, wander up to Dripstone Cliffs for a picnic dinner while watching the red sun set over Darwin Harbour.

 Sturt Gorge Recreation Park, Adelaide

 Home to a rock formation known as the Sturt Tillite, believed to have been formed from glacial material 800 million years ago, Sturt Gorge Recreation Park is a must-see.
 Along with being home to beautiful natural history, the park is also dog-friendly.
-Some of the things you can see and do with your dog include hiking along the River Trail alongside the Sturt River while discovering the beauty of Sturt Gorge, stopping to swim at the waterholes along the way.
-You can alternatively take the Walk the Dog trail, a shorter and easier hike.
+Some of the things you can see and do with your furry-friend include hiking along the River Trail beside the Sturt River while discovering the beauty of Sturt Gorge, stopping to swim at the waterholes along the way.
+Alternatively, you can take the Walk the Dog trail, a shorter and easier hike.

 Lyrup Flats, Murray River National Park, Katarapko

-Margaret River is a small town south of Perth in Western Australia, known for wineries, breweries, surf breaks and whale sightings.
-Many of the beaches, campsites, wineries and breweries are dog-friendly, making Margaret River the ideal holiday spot to bring your dog.
-Depending on if your dog likes the water, you can take your dog canoeing or even stand up paddle boarding!
+Margaret River is a small town south of Perth in Western Australia, known for its wineries, breweries, surf breaks, and whale sightings.
+Many of the beaches, campsites, wineries and breweries are dog-friendly, making Margaret River the ideal holiday spot to bring your pup.
+If they like the water, you can take them canoeing or even stand-up paddle boarding!